grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### They drop to the bottom and try to hide along the continental shelf.

-The cargo ship maintained a straight course out from the channel, and the depth held steady around 50 meters.
+Percy watched the depth-under-keel dial closely for 15 minutes or so as three more pings washed through them.
+The bottom was a fairly consistent 50 meters, varying slightly in the deeper direction in some places.
+The cargo ship maintained a straight course out from the channel, and the _Prospect_ held its spot directly under the ship.
 Moving into more open waters meant they were more exposed.
 Any moment now the commander of the pursuing sub might figure out that the sonar shadow of the cargo ship above them was much too large.

-Percy watched the depth-under-keel dial closely for 15 minutes or so as three more pings washed through them.
-The bottom was a fairly consistent 50 meters, varying slightly in the deeper direction in some places.
+Percy needed to make a move.

 She climbed down to the navigation station.
 "Hemi, how good are our charts for this area?"
 She asked as she leaned over with the magnifying glass.
 "Can we run close to the bottom without risking plowing into some uncharted feature?"

 Hemi and Cassandra looked over at her without removing their headsets.

-"The charts are pretty good.
-We're also obviously on the continental shelf, there are not many features to begin with."
+"The charts are good.
+We are also still on the continental shelf, there are not many features to begin with."
 Said Hemi.

 Percy leaned over the chart.
 If it was accurate, then Hemi was right.
-It showed a flat unvarying plane, 50 to 60 meters deep, running out 40 miles from the port of Stilt City.
+It showed a flat unvarying plane, 50 to 60 meters deep, running out about 200 miles from the port of Stilt City.
+There were much bigger shelf areas in the world, but 200 miles was longer than most.

 "You are thinking we could hide from the pings if we are close enough to the bottom?"
 Hemi asked.

 Percy nodded.
 "Yeah, with all the pinging they are going to find us under the cargo ship any second now.
 Putting ourselves just off the bottom is the only other way I can think of that will let us hide from them."

-"I have heard that some sonar rigs Authorities are using is good enough to pick out a boat on the bottom now."
+"I have heard that some of the sonar rigs Authorities are using now are good enough to pick out a boat on the bottom."
 Said Hemi somewhat doubtfully.

 "Let's assume their sonar is of fairly average quality.
 I'm pretty sure they lost us on the tablemount that way."